Simone Biles and Team USA win gold in women's gymnastics team final at 2024 Olympics

 Days after an injury scare, Simone Biles and her U.S. women's artistic gymnastics teammates took home the gold in the team finals.
 It was their first medal at the 2024 Paris Olympics and marked an incredible comeback for the history-making athlete and for Team USA.

 Italy took second place, ending the finals with 165.494 points to Team USA's 171.296.
-It was Italy's first-ever Olympic medal for women's gymnastics, and its first Olympic gymnastics medal overall in almost a century.
-Brazil's team won bronze, finishing just shy of a point behind Italy.
+It was Italy's first Olympic medal for women's gymnastics in almost a century.
+Brazil's team won bronze, finishing just shy of a point behind Italy, for their first medal ever in women's gymnastics.

 The women's artistic gymnastics team final took place Tuesday at Bercy Arena and featured Biles along with her American teammates Jordan Chiles, Jade Carey and Sunisa Lee.
 It was an important contest for the American athletes, who are all returning to the Olympics this year after appearing in previous Games, and especially for Biles, who was forced to leave the competition in 2020 because of a dangerous mental block that prompted her to take herself out of the running.

-Note: This story has been updated to correct information about the records of the teams from Italy and Brazil.